Stock Options 101: When and How to Exercise and Sell (Part 1 of 2)

 - Stop order: sell the stocks ASAP if the stock price drops below a certain price.

 - Stop limit order: is a combination of a stop order (stocks are sold only after they reach a certain price) and limit orders (where you set the minimum price for which you’ll sell stocks).
 If your company stock is $45 but you’re worried the price will decline, you can set a stop price of $40; if the stock price falls to $40, your order is live.
 And if you also set a limit price of $38, this is the absolute lowest price you’re willing to sell for.
-If the sale doesn’t occur before the stock drops below $38, the order will not be filled.
+If the sale doesn’t occur before the stock drops below $38, your order will not be filled.

 As you go down the list of order types, there are more decisions that need to be made.
 The greater the number of decisions, the higher the risk of “analysis paralysis.”
-This is why I typically recommend the simplest approach: market order.

 Step 3: Select the Timing of the Order

 - Day order: the duration of the order is limited to the trading day.
-This is the simplest approach, which I recommend to most clients.

 - Good until cancelled: the duration of the order is open: there isn’t a set expiration date.